BoKKeR/RSS-to-Telegram-Bot/README.md

 Running the script and typing in /help will reveal the current chatId, this needs to be set also in the script

 1. Clone the script
-2. Replace your chatID and Token on the top of the script.
-3. Edit the delay. (seconds)
-4. Save and run
+2. Save and run
-5. Use the telegram commands to manage feeds
+3. Use the telegram commands to manage feeds

-Warning!
-Without chatID the bot wont be able to send automated messages and will only be able to respond to messages.

 # Usage

 send /help to the bot to get this message:

 ```
 RSS to Telegram bot v2.0.0